gtech-mulearn/IEEE-LAUNCHPAD/profiles/agniveshps-1@mulearn.md

 #### History of Community Engagement:

-- I have been part of the GTech MuLearn for the past 8 months contributing towards the creative and non-creative side.
+- I have been part of the GTech MuLearn for the past 8 months, contributing towards the creative and non-creative side.

 #### Highly Visible Technical Content: